-Primary Trailhead: From the intersection of Route 3 and Route 86 in Saranac Lake follow Route 86 toward Lake Placid.
-Continue into Ray Brook and take a right onto Ray Brook Road and follow for 0.1 miles to the trailhead on the left.
+From the intersection of Route 3 and Route 86 in Saranac Lake, follow Route 86 toward Lake Placid.
+Continue into Ray Brook, take a right onto Ray Brook Road, and look for the parking lot about 0.1 mile down on the left.